dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/dwallet_2pc_mpc_secp256k1_inner.md

 <code>last_session_to_complete_in_current_epoch: u64</code>
 </dt>
 <dd>
- The last MPC session to start process in the current epoch.
+ The last MPC session to process in the current epoch.
  Validators should complete every session they start before switching epochs.
 </dd>
 <dt>